Women-Only Heart Disease Risks

 What Can You Do to Protect Your Heart?

 - Know the facts.
 Women get heart disease and die from it at least as often as men do.

 - Don’t wait to protect your heart.
 You’re never too young.

-- If you think you might be having a heart attack, get emergency treatment right away.
+- Learn how heart attack symptoms may be different in women.
+If you think you might be having a heart attack, get emergency treatment right away.